ferrilab/bitvec/book/miscellaneous.md

 ## Integer Refinement

 `bitvec` offloads abstraction over the fundamental integers to the `funty` crate.
-It provides traits such as `IsUnsigned` that generalize over any unsigned integer and allow them to be used in generic code.
+It provides traits such as `Unsigned` that generalize over any unsigned integer and allow them to be used in generic code.

-`funty` only unifies the standard-library APIs of the integers into trait-based code; `bitvec` further extends this with useful constants in the `BitMemory` trait.
-This trait adds constants needed for `bitvec`’s work: bit width of the type, index counters, and `0`/`!0` bit patterns.
+`funty` only unifies the standard-library APIs of the integers into trait-based code; `bitvec` further extends this with useful constants in the `BitRegister` trait.
+This trait delimits the integers that correspond to machine registers actually available for use as storage, and provides minor conveniences for working with them.

 ## Specialization Hacks